 Though ultimately short-lived in practice at Columbus, Quinn’s thoughts on player development were decades ahead of their time.
 They were a significant influence on a fellow Ohioan, Branch Rickey, who is typically credited with initiating the development of the farm system.
 For most of Quinn’s own career as a big-league owner and executive, he was hamstrung by lack of funding.
 Yet many other major-league execs relied on his blueprint to build their organizations.
-His foremost disciple was his son John, who followed his father’s teachings to the letter during 28 years as a general manager in the majors.
+His foremost disciple was his son John J. Quinn, who followed his father’s teachings to the letter during 28 years as a general manager in the majors.
 Two more generations of Quinns have been closely involved with baseball – the family’s influence has come to span well over a century.

 Bob Quinn was born James Aloysius Quinn on February 14, 1870, in Columbus, Ohio (though some accounts say Anderson, Indiana).
 He was the oldest of five children.1 The 1880 census shows the Quinn family living in Columbus.
 Father John, who was born in Ireland, was a stone cutter.
 Mother Annie, an Ohio native, had given birth to three other siblings at that point, a brother named John, plus two sisters named Mary and Ellen.
 Quinn was still shown as “James” then; he took the name “Bob” or “Bobby” as a young man.2 He had Irish coloring: red hair and a ruddy complexion.